zidkia/Udacity-first-project/README.md

 In this project, I'll answer the folowing question:
 1. Do Airbnb prices increase over the years?
-2. Do Airbnb prices correlated with Airbnb review rating?
+2. Do Airbnb prices correlated with Airbnb reviews rating?
 3. Do bigger Airbnb increase prices?

 Also, I'll add a linear model to predect Airbnb prices with the variables that I investigate in the questions: rating, size and year.